SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 :::info
 This app includes [built-in monitors](#memcached-alerts).
-For details on creating custom monitors, refer to [Create monitors for Memcached app](#create-monitors-for-memcached-app).
+For details on creating custom monitors, refer to the [Create monitors for Memcached app](#create-monitors-for-memcached-app).
 :::

 ## Fields creation in Sumo Logic for Memcached